 End-of-Grade (EOG) tests are administered to middle school students in Reading, Math, and 8th Grade Science.
 End-of-Course (EOC) tests are administered to high school students in NC Math I, Biology, and English II.
 State post assessments are also administered in Career and Technical Education (CTE) courses.
 In all courses with an EOC test, the EOC test shall count as 25% of the student's final grade.
 In courses without an EOC test, the final exam shall count as 20% of the student's final grade.
-In addition to these state exams, students may also be required to take NC Final Exams in some of their other courses.

-GIRLS' LEADERSHIP CLASS
+GIRLS' LEADERSHIP CLASS COVID ALERT